Shuffle algebras associated to surfaces

 Relation \eqref{eqn:double e} is an equality of formal series of operators.
 Taking integrals as in Subsection \ref{sub:convergence}, it allows us to obtain formulas for the operators \eqref{eqn:coeff series}:

 specifically:

 Composing two such relations in the variables $z_1$ and $z_2$, we obtain:

-where the notation $\int_{\infty - 0}^{z_1 \prec z_2}$ means that we take the residues at both $\infty$ and $0$ first in $z_2$ and then in $z_1$ (intuitively, $z_2$ is closer to $0$ and $\infty$ than $z_1$).
+where the notation $\int_{0 - \infty}^{z_1 \prec z_2}$ means that we take the residues at both 0 and $\infty$ first in $z_2$ and then in $z_1$ (intuitively, $z_2$ is closer to $0$ and $\infty$ than $z_1$).
 Iterating this computation implies that an arbitrary composition of $e_n$ operators is given by:

 where $\Delta_{ij}$ is the codimension 2 diagonal in $S \times ... \times S$ corresponding to the $i$ and $j$ factors.
-In Remark \ref{rem:move contours} below, we will explain how to ensure that the $k$ contours that appear in \eqref{eqn:non symmetric e} can be shifted so that they coincide.
+In Remark \ref{rem:move contours} below, we will explain how to ensure that the $k$ contours that appear in \eqref{eqn:non symmetric e} can be moved around until they coincide.
 Once we do so, both the contours and the second line of \eqref{eqn:non symmetric e} will be symmetric with respect to the \textbf{simultaneous} permutation of the variables $z_1,...,z_k$ and the $k$ factors of $K_{S \times ... \times S}$.
 Therefore, the value of the integral is unchanged if we replace the rational function in $z_1,...,z_k$ on the first line of \eqref{eqn:non symmetric e} with its symmetrization: